harrislapiroff/chromamine.com/src/posts/calling-the-first-dance-in-a-community.md

 Some things I'm thinking about for the next time I call a dance like this:

 - I would have liked to get in more than eight dances, but, given that I opted not to do a usual 30m workshop at the start, knowing I would spend more time during the dance teaching, I think it's a respectable number for a 2½ hour dance.
 - Along those lines I would have prepped more simple barn dances that needed less teaching.
-Because we were trying to establish a new contra dance community, I thought it was good that we got to some simple contras, but I would drop the most complex one and would have liked to have a barn dance to return to when things got complicated, to give the dancers a break and keep the momentum going.
+Because we are trying to establish a new contra dance community, I thought it was good that we got to some simple contras, but I would drop the most complex one and would have liked to have a barn dance to return to when things got complicated, to give the dancers a break and keep the momentum going.
 (To some extent this is a repertoire problem that will solve itself as I continue to grow my collection.
 In the second half I *knew* I wanted to call a beginner dance, I just had blown through my prepped beginner dances in the first half, whoops.)
 - I incorporated some tips on how to recover when things went wrong later in the evening, but I wonder if I should have done that more clearly earlier in the evening.
 - I also wonder if I should have made some notes about the music.
-I don't typically teach beginners anything about the music, but, since there were few experienced dancers with the intuition or knowledge to keep others on time, maybe I could have helped along those with some musical knowledge if I had mentioned that a figure was 8 or 16 beats long or that figures typically aligned with the musical phrases.
+I don't typically teach beginners anything about the music, but, since there were few experienced dancers with the intuition or knowledge to keep others on time, maybe I could have helped along those with musical knowledge if I mentioned that a figure was 8 or 16 beats long and aligned with the musical phrases.
 (I did see some people intuit this when I dropped calls – which I didn't do much – but not everyone.)
 Or perhaps it's just the nature of a dance like this that the timing will be fuzzy.

 Despite my notes on things that could have gone better, my impression is the dance was a success!
 The organizer gave me some hearty compliments on my calling (thanks, Graeme!) and said she received many people asking when the next one would be – and disappointed responses when she said it wouldn't be till fall!
 The dancers seemed excited to be learning and were attentive the whole time.
 We kept the mood light and even during the train wreck dance I saw a lot of smiles on the dance floor.
 It seemed like a good time was had by all.